 Loss Assessment on Condo Insurance (HO6)

 Condo insurance can be extremely confusing, especially to a new condo owner.
 While both condo insurance and homeowners insurance protect you from losses to your personal property within your dwelling, only condo insurance provides loss assessment coverage.
 Loss assessment coverage is specific to the condo owner and also happens to be the place where most condo owners are underinsured.

 A decade ago, only about 20% of condo owners were insured.
-That number has increased to 50% in 2020, but that doesn't take into account the many underinsured condo owners.
+That number has increased above 50% in 2021, but that doesn't take into account the many underinsured condo owners.
 The following information will prepare you to get the best coverage possible when you talk to an insurance agent.

 What is Loss Assessment Coverage in Condo Insurance?

 Your condo insurance HO6 policy typically covers your personal belongings and damages within the walls of your unit, up to specific coverage A limit.
 The base HO6 policy does not cover costs to the structure or injuries and accidents in common areas -- the condo association or HOA (homeowners association) master insurance policy does.

 Common Condo Loss Assessment Scenarios